 Owner-Occupants Who Have Already Sold Their Principal Residence: Some homeowners may have chosen to sell their homes prior to launch of the Road Home Homeowner Assistance Program on August 29, 2006.
 It is the goal of The Road Home to ensure that damaged properties qualifying under the Homeowner Assistance Program do not remain blighted and undeveloped.
-If the development goals of the Program are met for the damaged property, and a homeowner can demonstrate that he or she remains in a loss situation after selling the damaged property to another party, such homeowner may receive assistance under the Program to compensate for remaining losses in accordance with the Program requirements.
+If the goals of the Program are met, and a homeowner can demonstrate that he or she remains in a loss situation after selling the damaged property to another party, such homeowner may receive assistance under the Program to compensate for remaining losses in accordance with the Program requirements.
+Assistance for these homeowners is subject to the availability of funds.